 This post shares all about protecting unfinished ipe using oil.
 Ipe is a strong wood, but using oil helps to repel water and keep it looking great for longer.
 I used ipe on a table top when finished pine couldn’t stand up to the sun our deck gets.
-This post contains affiliate links, which you can read more about here.

 Protecting Unfinished Ipe Using Oil